 - Enabling/Disabling the port

 - Selecting the operating mode

-- Gigabit Ethernet mode for ports
+- ▶ Gigabit Ethernet mode for ports

-- Restricting the auto-negotiation capabilities

 7.1 Enabling/Disabling the port

 In the default setting, every port is enabled.
 For a higher level of access security, disable unconnected ports.
 To do this, perform the following steps: